Individual physical activity profiling in older adults: Reforming the assessment of dose-response relationship (PA-REFORM)

 Reassessment of the exercise dose-response relationship in the era of wearables

 Initial data collection in 2017-2018 was done in the AGNES study with 75-, 80- and 85-year-old people, and involved physical activity surveillance for one week using two wearable sensors: an accelerometer and a heart rate monitor.
-We are repeating the activity assessments in 2021-2022 and following participant health until 2025.
+We repeated the activity assessments in 2021-2022 and will be following participants’ health until 2025.

 We will develop a new method for quantifying physical activity in older people, which takes into account individual differences in physical capacity, and will make it possible to develop individualised physical activity recommendations.